Hezkore/openSUSE/after install/README.md

 autoAgreeWithLicenses = yes
 ```

+## Ignore RPM Integrity Checks

+99% of all the RPM packages out there will fail the integrity checks, because they are not signed with the GPG key of the openSUSE project.\
+So let's just disable the damn thing:

 ## NVidia Kernel Module

 After install, the `nouveau` kernel module will be loaded, which is fine for AMD GPUs, but for NVidia GPUs you will want to install the proprietary NVidia driver.